Brunozml/artistotllm/README.md

 # ArtistotLLM

-A framework for fine-tuning language models to capture the writing style and reasoning patterns of historical philosophers, starting with [Aristotle](https://www.gutenberg.org/ebooks/author/2747) and [Sir Arthur Conan Doyle](https://www.gutenberg.org/ebooks/author/69).
+A research framework for analyzing how well Large Language Models (LLMs) can imitate the writing style of specific authors.
+This project focuses on measuring the similarity between LLM-generated continuations of texts and the actual continuations by the original authors.

+## Research Question

+**To what extent can LLMs imitate the stylistic writing of an author?**

+## Project Overview

+As LLMs advance, they become increasingly capable of producing text that resembles human writing.
+This project investigates how accurately these models can replicate the unique stylistic features of individual authors, including:

+- Vocabulary choices
+- Sentence structure
+- Use of punctuation
+- Tone and rhetorical strategies

+We analyze texts from four selected authors (Twain, Graham, Krugman, and Hansen) and design comprehensive metrics to measure the similarity between LLM-generated continuations and the authors' actual writing styles.

 ## Project Structure

-- `data/`: Contains raw and processed text data
+- `data/`: Contains raw author texts and processed datasets
+  - `raw/`: Original texts from different authors
+  - `processed/`: Prepared datasets for analysis
 - `src/`: Source code organized by functionality
+  - `data/`: Text processing and analysis scripts
+  - `evaluation/`: Metrics for measuring text similarity
+  - `utils/`: Helper functions
-- `configs/`: Configuration files for models and training
+- `configs/`: Configuration files for models and experiments
-- `notebooks/`: Jupyter notebooks for exploration
+- `notebooks/`: Jupyter notebooks for data exploration and visualization
-- `tests/`: Unit tests
+- `results/`: Analysis outputs and visualizations
+  - `essay_analysis/`: Comparisons of essays
+  - `metrics_analysis/`: Detailed metrics results

 ## Setup